Guilty verdicts in the trial of Ahmaud Arbery's killers met with relief and joy in Georgia and beyond - KTVZ

 A jury Wednesday found three White men charged in the killing of Ahmaud Arbery, a 25-year-old Black man, guilty on multiple murder counts, as well as other charges.

-The verdict, delivered by nine White men, two White women and one Black man, came after more than 11 hours of deliberation spanning two days.
+The verdict, delivered by nine White women, two White men and one Black man, came after more than 11 hours of deliberation spanning two days.
 It followed eight days of testimony, involving 23 witnesses.

 Ahmaud Arbery killing trial: Live updates

-Note: Correction: This story has been updated with the correct makeup of the jury, which had nine White women, two White men and one Black man.